 El Ghannam, M.

-(2006).The right to appeal of a person sentenced for a criminal offense: the current Egyptian ordinary legal system and its degree of compliance with internationally recognized standards [Master’s thesis, the American University in Cairo].
+(2006).The right to appeal of a person sentenced for a criminal offense: the current Egyptian ordinary legal system and its degree of compliance with internationally recognized standards [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 El Ghannam, Mohamed.
 The right to appeal of a person sentenced for a criminal offense: the current Egyptian ordinary legal system and its degree of compliance with internationally recognized standards.
 2006.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.